Maryland Name Change: A Complete How-To Guide

 Age requirements

-1. They're pregnant or have given birth.
+1. They are pregnant or have given birth.

 2. Their parent or legal guardian grants consent.

-There are caveats:
+There are two caveats, though:

 1. 15-year-olds must meet both conditions.

-2. 16- and 17-year-olds must meet either condition.
+2. 16- and 17-year-olds must meet at least one condition.

-Waiting period and expiration
+Waiting period and expiration date

 Receiving your license